 The company was undoubtedly hammered by the coronavirus pandemic.
 It entered 2020 with nearly $5 billion in debt, and it recently took on another $1 billion.
 It will take years for AMC to shake off all of this debt, assuming it can, in fact, avoid bankruptcy.

 At the same time, AMC is up against another existential threat to the movie theatre industry: streaming.
 Consumers have been trained during the pandemic to turn to their televisions and computers for movies instead of going to movie theatres.
 It will take a lot of time and a lot of marketing to undo that training, and a large number of people may never go back to the movie theatre again.

 Worse, AMC is losing its claim to exclusivity.
 Warner Bros. announced that it will be releasing all new movies straight to streaming on HBO Max at the same time they are released to AMC theatres.
 That disincentivizes anyone with an HBO Max subscription from going to the theatre.
-Other major studies, including Disney in particular, have already experimented with a straight to streaming model that could cripple AMC’s business going forward.
+Other major studies, including Disney in particular, have already experimented with a straight-to-streaming model that could cripple AMC’s business going forward.

-Step 3: Open an Account and Deposit Funds
+Open an Account and Deposit Funds

-Open a Capital.com Account
+Open a Trading Account

 Fund Your Account

 Next, you can deposit funds to your new trading account.
 Most brokers have a minimum deposit requirement, so it’s a good idea to research this beforehand.
 In terms of payment methods, the majority of platforms accept credit/debit card deposits, bank transfers, or e-wallets such as PayPal, Skrill, or Neteller.